aldettinger/camel-quarkus-troubleshooting/README.md

 git checkout 45d4ae0681ed03ef59fbcb51aac7360ab23f9d82
 mvn clean install -Dquickly

-# We don't see any regression
+# After 45 minutes, we don't see any regression
 java -jar target/quarkus-app/quarkus-run.jar -an 2.9.0 2.10.0-SNAPSHOT

 # Build camel-quarkus AFTER upgrade to quarkus 2.10.0.CR1
 git checkout 1c6dd77b1743321b0daf1d7bd8344dee2683cd1c
 mvn clean install -Dquickly

-# We see a regression
+# After 45 minutes, We see a regression
 java -jar target/quarkus-app/quarkus-run.jar -an 2.9.0 2.10.0-SNAPSHOT
 ```

-Finally, let's remind a few things:
+Finally, let's remind a few things about the performance regression prototype:
  + upstream only
  + mean throughput based only
  + native works only with environment where quarkus container-build is possible
  + maybe the scenario can be updated when troubleshooting a specific performance issue

 To further profile runtime behaviour with flame graph, Quarkus describes a [tip](https://quarkus.io/guides/native-reference#profiling).
+I have not tested though.

 # Other troubleshooting experience ?